AndrewFaugno/horiseon/README.md

 # Code Refactor Starter Code

 ## Purpose
-This web challenge was take take code and make it more accessible.
-The developer is to take the cocde and refactor it so it meets the expected set of standards
+This web challenge was to take code and make it more accessible.
+The developer has to take the code and refactor it so it meets the expected set of standards.

 ## https://andrewfaugno.github.io/horiseon/